jkunimune/nibasa/misc.md

 in Japanese, "give" can mark a beneficiary, "get" can be a passivizer. in Hindi, "go" sometimes marks intransitive and "give" sometimes marks transitive.

+# au vs ao

+I think I should switch to ao.  it works so much better for chinese words, plus kakao and arguably tatao.  the problem children are auto, auro, and audi.  maybe they can just keep being spelled that way?  hmmm, but I do want peeple to be able to predict spelling from pronunciation.  maybe I can change audi to a different root and change auto to zi?  that's not great.  maybe I just suck it up and spell it aotomovi.

 # hyperspecific transcription notes

 country names should be stripped to whatever minimum root is present in both the country name, language name, and people name. in some cases that will include a root that means "land", like "island" or "osteraih", and that's okay.  but keep "ia" if it has one.  not if it's just in the nisba adjective tho; nisba adjectives don't count for "ia".

+when a cultural term has multiple languages associated with it, use the most widely spoken language (so chinese cities and provinces are generally going to use their mandarin names, tho dishes may use a different name if they're really specificly associated with a different chinese language; Aíti is spelled as it is in French (not Ayiti as it would be in Haitian Creole)).

 ## Scientific terms